sabrinajad/EKS-Bastion-VPC-modules/README.md

 The EC2 bastion host is created using the bastion Terraform module, which uses the `ec2_instance` module to create the instance.
 The bastion host is placed in a security group that allows incoming SSH traffic from the user's IP address.
 An Elastic IP is allocated to the bastion host to provide a static public IP address.

 Additionally, a `null resource` is used with `remote-exec` to copy the pem key to the bastion host so that the admin can access the node group from the bastion host.

+- note:
+ You must also have AWS credentials set up on your local machine follow the steps:
+`from the console your aws accont go to EC2 Dashbords--> key pairs--> creat key pair named <eks-terraform-key> once it created it will Downlode the public ssh key to your local downlode folder then  you should create new folder name  <private-key> in the same path of you terraform fils then copy the public key (pem file) from downlode folder to the <private-key> folder so the terraform will see it.
+(you can change the key and his folder name but u should change  him in the code )` note:u can create the key with commands but the console way is simpler.

 ### 3- `EKS Cluster`